ArthurHowardMorris/ArthurHowardMorris.github.io/_pages/resources/three-reads-for-undergrads.md

 ---
-published: true
-title: "Three book recommendations for undergrads"
+title: "three reads for undergrads"
+sitemap: true
+permalink: /resources/three-reads-for-undergrads.html
 ---

 HKUST has a number of excellent mentorship programs, and my involvement in one of them got me thinking about a list of books I would recommend to undergrads.
 Here is that list: